 Become a liaison in your community between the University and area alumni by helping the Office of Alumni Relations plan alumni programming in your town.

-Take a leading role in building pride and a sense of community among our graduates by running for a seat on the Alumni Association’s board.
+Take a leading role in building pride and a sense of community among our graduates by running for a seat on the alumni council.
 Nominations are accepted in March.

 Accepted Student Notes